 Other sizes of clay targets are also available for various other disciplines of sport shooting.
-FITASC (Federation Internationale de Tir aux Armes Sportives de Chasse) refer to different types of targets for its events: normal standard targets (as in Error!
-Reference source not found.), rabbit, midi, super mini, battue and flash.
+FITASC (Federation Internationale de Tir aux Armes Sportives de Chasse) refer to different types of targets for its events: normal standard targets (as in Figure 2), rabbit, midi, super mini, battue and flash.
 Mini and super mini targets are smaller than the standard targets, the battue is thinner to fly faster, and the rabbit is thicker so it can roll on the ground.
 "Flash targets" contain in addition coloured powder so as to release a puff of smoke when hit.